yuliamg/intro_to_programing_2025/day2_python/day2_python.md

 ```

 #### String Manipulation
-You can manipulate strings in various ways:
+You can manipulate strings in various ways.
+The general format is `string[start:stop:step]`

 ```python
 text = "abcdefghij"